Transaction Retry Architecture With Retry Coordinator

 -

-The three-component retry ecosystem: Orchestrator, Agent Slave, and Retry-Coordinator-Master
+The three-component retry ecosystem: Orchestrator, Retry-Coordinator-Slave, and Retry-Coordinator-Master

 -